product-school/coding-for-managers/rails-3/lecture-notes.md

 This will ensure that each post is associated with the user that created it.
 There are other ways of creating a post with the user_id attached, but the above method is the most straight forward.

+BONUS: Add a 4th column for the blog posts, which shows the author for each blog post.
+BONUS 2: Make the format of the "author" the actual name, and not the email address of the user.

 Homework: [Add permissiong/authorization to your app using cancancan](../authorization)